 Scope

-This OGC Implementation Standard defines the HY_Features common hydrologic feature model for the identification and description of hydrologic features using well-established models and patterns in use in the Hydrology domain and endorsed by WMO and UNESCO such as those documented in the “International Glossary of Hydrology”.
+This OGC Implementation Standard defines a common hydrologic feature model for the identification and description of hydrologic features using established models and patterns in use in the Hydrology domain and endorsed by WMO and UNESCO such as those documented in the “International Glossary of Hydrology”.

 Part 1 (this document) introduces the conceptual model itself.
 The normative model is a machine-readable UML artefact published by the OGC in conjunction with this document at: [insert URL here].

-Part 2 will define a GML implementation schema suitable for data transfer of HY_Features object instances, based on ISO 19136 Annex E encoding rules for Application Schema.

-Part 3 will define an OWL and RDF representation suitable for defining links between features that reference the HY_Features model, to support documentation and discovery of data as well as data transformation.
+Part 2 (a future document) is expected to define an OWL and RDF representation of the conceptual model suitable for defining links between features that reference the HY_Features model, to support documentation and discovery of data as well as data transformation.
 This work may provide a basis for further work in the wider OGC on a methodology (tooling) to publish ontologies to support their practical use.

-The initial scope is defined by the concerns of the WMO Commission for Hydrology (WMH-CHy) to facilitate the data sharing within the hydrologic community of the WMO Member countries and to improve the quality of data products based in these data by defining hydrologic features to convey the identity of water-objects through the data processing chain “from measurement to hydrological information” [8].
+The initial scope is defined by the WMO Commission for Hydrology (WMH-CHy): to facilitate data sharing within the hydrologic community of the WMO Member countries and to improve the quality of data products based on these data by defining hydrologic features to convey the identity of water-objects through the data processing chain “from measurement to hydrological information” [8].

-Though standardized transfer routines such as those developed in the series of WaterML2 formats and profiles supports the technical interoperability of systems and services, the current standard Web services does not sufficiently support a semantic-based retrieval of the data they offer.
-To enable Web services providing hydrologic data to communicate with each other, it is both necessary to agree on common concepts, as well as to make these concepts machine-readable accessible.
-To this goal, the HY_Features conceptual model was developed in order to formalize the inherent relationships of the definitions documented in the WMO/UNESCO “International Glossary of Hydrology” [3].
+Though standardized transfer routines such as those developed in WaterML2 Part 1 Time Series and Part 2 Ratings and Gagings support the syntactic interoperability of systems and services, the current standard Web services do not sufficiently support a semantic-based retrieval of the data they offer.
+To enable semantic interoperability of hydrologic data and services, it is necessary to agree on common concepts and methods for machine interpretation of the concepts.
+To this goal, the HY_Features model was developed in order to formalize the concepts and relationships of hydrologic features using the WMO/UNESCO “International Glossary of Hydrology” [3] as a starting point.

-Initially defined to support the linkage of data products distributed across applications and jurisdictions by applying the holistic approach of a shared catchment that is multiple represented in a wide range of data products, the principal objective of this standard is to standardize the terminology to describe the relationships between hydrologic features.
-This may be used to build a domain-specific set of data transfer formats for specific subsets, particularly catchment hierarchy and river network topology.
+This standard is meant to support the linkage of data products distributed across differing applications and jurisdictions.
+To enable this, a holistic and highly general concept of a catchment is defined such that a particular catchment may be represented differently in a wide range of data products while retaining its identity.
+In addition to unique identification of features in multiple systems, a second objective is to provide a standard terminology and ontology to describe relationships between hydrologic features.
+This may be useful to building a data transfer formats for specific subsets, particularly catchment hierarchy and river network topology but such data transfer format development is not in scope for this standard.

-It is the intended goal of this standard to support existing implementations by offering common concepts of relationships between hydrologic features for referencing and use, to identify hydrologic features independent from the scale of their geographic representation and independent from database structures.

-This standard describes the HY_Features model to provide a basis for a common and stable referencing wherever hydrologic features are required to be references,
+The HY_Features model provides a basis for common and stable references to hydrologic features in a wide variety of applications:

-to assist hydrologic observations to identify the target feature-of-interest,
+to link hydrologic observations to their feature-of-interest, e.g. link a streamflow observation to the river or watershed being observed,

-to assist the aggregation of generated data represented in various data sets in current use into integrated suites of datasets on global, regional, or basin scales,
+to allow aggregation of cross-referenced features into integrated datasets and data products on global, regional, or basin scales,

-to enable information systems to link distributed data across application domains,
+to enable information systems to unambiguously link data across distributed systems and domains,

-to enable cross-domain services to communicate by referencing common, shared concepts.
+to enable cross-domain or multi-discipline services to communicate through reference to standard concepts.

-This standard defines a set of Application Schemas (normative) containing feature type definitions conform to the OGC General Feature Model (ISO19109:2006), expressed in the Geographic Information Conceptual Schema Language (ISO19103:2005) using the Unified Modeling Language (UML).
+This standard defines a set of Application Schemas (normative) containing feature type definitions that conform to the OGC General Feature Model (ISO19109:2006), expressed in the Geographic Information Conceptual Schema Language (ISO19103:2005) using the Unified Modeling Language (UML).

 HY_Features in the overall context of ISO and OGC standards